andrewchambers/bupstash/doc/guides/Getting Started.md

 $ bupstash rm older-than 90d and name=backup.tar and host=my-server
 ```

-Removing a snapshot does not immediately reclaim disk space, to do that you must run the
+Removing a snapshot does not immediately reclaim disk space.
+To do that, you must run the
 garbage collector.

 ```